-Definition: The bus whose voltage and frequency remains constant even after the variation in the load is known as the infinite bus.
-The alternators operating in parallel in a power system is the example of the infinite bus.
-The on and off of any of the alternator will not affect the working of the power system.
+Definition: The bus whose voltage and frequency remain constant even after the variation in the load is known as the infinite bus.
+The alternators operating in parallel in a power system are the example of the infinite bus.
+The on and off of any of the alternators will not affect the working of the power system.

-The capacity of a parallel operating system is enormous.
-Their voltage and frequency remain constant even after the disturbance of the load.
-The connection and disconnection of any of the machine will not affect the magnitude and phase of voltage and frequency of an infinite bus.
+The capacity of a parallel operating system is enormous, their voltage and frequency remain constant even after the disturbance of the load.
+The connection and disconnection of any of the machines will not affect the magnitude and phase of voltage and frequency of an infinite bus.
 In an infinite bus system

 - The voltage and frequency always remain constant.

-- The synchronous impedance of the bus is low because of parallel operations of the machine.
+- The synchronous impedance of the bus is low because of the parallel operations of the machine.

 Synchronous machine on Infinite Bus